lukasmartinelli/pipecat/README.md

 ### Create the queue

-Let's create a new queue and store the sequence.
+Let's create a new queue and `publish` a sequence.

 ```bash
 seq 1 1000 | pipecat publish numbers